Skip to main content

 Before using any non-essential cookies, we will obtain your explicit consent through a prominent cookie banner that allows you to:

-• Accept All Cookies
+• Accept All Cookies;

-• Reject Non-Essential Cookies
+• Reject Non-Essential Cookies;

-• Manage Preferences for each cookie category
+• Manage Preferences for each cookie category.

-4. Purpose of Collection
+04 Purpose of Collection

 We collect Personal Information to:

-• Provide and manage our services to you.
+• Provide and manage our services to you;

-• Conduct security clearance assessments where applicable.
+• Conduct security clearance sponsorship and advisory activities;

-• Improve our Website and services based on your feedback.
+• Improve our Website and services based on your feedback;

-• Engage in marketing and promotional activities (with your consent).
+• Engage in marketing and promotional activities (with your consent);

 • Comply with legal obligations and regulatory requirements.

-4.1 Security Clearance Processing
+4.1 Security Clearance Sponsorship and Referrals

-5. Data Retention Periods
+05 Data Retention Periods

 • Active Account Data: Retained while your account remains active.